 Updates and Latest News

-The 2017/2018 Winter Service will commence on 1 November 2017.
+The 2019/2020 Winter Service commences on 1 November 2019.
 For full details refer to the Operational Plan below

 Updates can also be found on Walsall Council's Twitter

 or Walsall Council's Facebook

 Winter service is snow and ice clearance, or the precautionary spreading of salt on highways to prevent ice from forming.
 As a caring council we wish to reduce the impact bad weather has on residents and users of the boroughs highways by achieving the following aims:

 - Minimise the loss of life and injury to highway users, including pedestrians, and preventing damage to vehicles and other property.